Miami is blooming with skyscrapers. What about the people who clean them?

 “I feel like I’m nothing to them,” she said.

-Her manager knows she is , and has said as much; she said she has been asked, “Why don’t you clean as good as you talk?”
+Her manager knows she is speaking out; she said she has been asked, “Why don’t you clean as good as you talk?”

 But if she had the chance to speak freely to someone in charge, she would ask whether they’re aware of how little the company she works for is paying them, when they are earning so much.